India’s new prime minister might be interested in partnership but his country still has a long way to go.

 Pakistan’s government is weakened but civil-military relations are back to where they used to be.

-Prime Minister Nawaz Sharif once again supersedes more senior generals to appoint a supposedly apolitical army chief.
+The prime minister supersedes more senior generals to appoint a supposedly apolitical army chief.

 India’s presumptive prime ministerial candidate strengthens his position in the Bharatiya Janata Party.